lucky-wolf/DW2-XL/README.md

 ## Latest Changes

-### v1.20.0
+### v1.17.0
 - DLC2 Now Required
-- 1.1.6.8 Beta Recommended
+- Updated for 1.1.7.1 Beta (Recommended)
 - Fixed missing upgrades in "Special Operations" tech
 - Increased range of some railguns
 - Advanced Robotic Foundaries now upgrades recruitment rate above the base robotic foundry
 - Fixed some high end long range scanners to always give fleet bonuses, not ship bonuses (see short range scanners for those)
 - Added countermeasures to sensors in with balance wth targeting bonuses
-- Added void sensors to repeatable techs so that they're also affected by them
+- Added all short range sensors to repeatable sensor techs
-- TODO: I need to add requirements of researching counter measures to the various sensors
 - Tweaked AI policies to require +4 minimum suitability for colonization (had it at +1, but too many AI colonies were rebelling)
 - Synthetic Units now cost $4K to recruit (previous $2k which is cost of a normal infantry)